Kongfha/KlonSuphap-LM/README.md

    &ensp;&ensp;TextRL will repeatedly feed text inputs from the observation list to the model and calculate the reward using my ***Klon-Paed Grader***, then update the model's weights based on rewards it recieved.

 ## Limitation
-The current training process uses <s2> and <es2> tags for inner rhyme (สัมผัสภายในบท) and <s3> tag for outer rhyme (สัมผัสระหว่างบท).
+&ensp;&ensp; The current training process uses <s2> and <es2> tags for inner rhyme (สัมผัสภายในบท) and <s3> tag for outer rhyme (สัมผัสระหว่างบท).
 However, the model tends to prioritize learning inner rhyme, likely due to the higher quantity of <s2> and <es2> tags compared to <s3> tags.
 The reinforcement learning method used in training focuses on generating a single line of a poem, resulting in only one pair of <s2> and <es2> tags, potentially overshadowing the significance of <s3> tags in the model's learning.

 ## Usage